-As provided by Fed.
+The court authorizes parties to use the court's Electronic Case Filing System (ECF) to effect service of documents under Fed.
 R. Civ.
-P. 5(b)(2)(E), if a recipient is a registered participant in the ECF system, service is complete when the document is electronically filed or uploaded to the docket.
+P. 5(b).
+This provision does not alter Fed.
+R. Civ.
+P. 5(d); Rule 26 initial disclosures and discovery requests and responses must not be filed until they are used in the proceedings or the court orders filing.
+If the recipient is a registered participant in the ECF system, service is complete when the document is electronically filed or uploaded to the docket.
 If the recipient is not a registered participant in the ECF system, the filer must effect service in paper form according to the Federal Rules of Civil Procedure.